thelakshaymehta/elearnp3/README.md

+Thanks a lot, Arpitha, for the RPS newsletters!
+They’ve been super useful in understanding the domain better and staying aligned with what’s happening.
+Appreciate the effort and looking forward to more!

 You are an expert technical teacher.
 For any {topic}, produce one complete, self-contained explanation that fully teaches a developer the topic.

 Structure (use headings):